JamieB92/milestone-project-one/README.md

 * Unfixed bugs
  * During testing on different mobile browsers I found that when viewing the site on safari mobile brower you have to hold you finger on the menu icon for a second before the drop down apears.
  * This does not happen on the other mobile browsers I have tested the site on.
-This is a Safari issue with reading CSS
+This is a Safari issue with reading CSS.
- * In a normal situation I would you JavaScript to create this function.
+ * In a normal circumstance Javascript would be used to create the dropdown menu.

 ### Validator Testing